Pillar 1: Procure

 Compliance Standards for Procurement

-To comply with TAC 213, TAMU-CC must perform an accessibility review of ICT.
-Two main results or determinations will occur:
+To comply with federal and state regulations, TAMU-CC must perform an accessibility review of ICT.
+Two main results or determinations will occur: compliant or non-compliant.

 Accessibility Review

-The DAO must be informed of all procurements through a work intake process that provides information on the ICT requested.
+The DAO must be informed of all acquisitions through a work intake process that provides information on the ICT requested.

 In order to process the accessibility review of the ICT, the intake process should provide the DAO with (at minimum):